 Building Generational Wealth

-As a first-generation college student, you may feel the weight of the challenges you face when it comes navigating higher education for the first time.
-In addition, the historical inequities in access to education, employment opportunities, and financial resources for Black and Brown communities make it challenging to find success in college, accumulate wealth, and pass that wealth down to future generations.
-While these inequities exist, it’s essential to acknowledge that building generational wealth is possible.
+The historical inequities in access to education, employment opportunities, and financial resources for Black and Brown communities make it challenging to find success in college, accumulate wealth, and pass that wealth down to future generations.
+While these inequities exist, it’s essential to acknowledge that building generational wealth is possible!
+Here are some strategies that can help you build generational wealth as a first-generation college student or college student of color, while also navigating the pressures and challenges you may face.

 Building generational wealth is particularly important for communities who have historically faced systemic barriers to wealth accumulation, like Black Americans and first-generation college students.
-Without the benefit of generational wealth, first-generation college students may have to rely heavily on scholarships, loans, and part-time jobs to finance their education.
+Without the benefit of generational wealth, first-generation college students and college students of color may have to rely heavily on scholarships, loans, and part-time jobs to finance their education.
 This added financial pressure can make balancing academic and financial responsibilities even more challenging.

 Build a strong network

-Networking is an important part of building generational wealth, and it can be especially valuable for first-generation college students.
-This is often called “social capital”.
+Networking is an important part of building generational wealth, and can be especially valuable for first-generation college students.
+This is often called "social capital."
 These are the relationships that you invest in early and can pay off big!
 By building a strong network of mentors, advisors, and peers, you can gain access to opportunities and resources that can help you succeed.
 Your network can help you meet new people, make professional connections, and maybe even land a job or internship.
-So often in our world, opportunities are all about “who you know!” and by building a network you can tap into those opportunities and even repay them down the road!
+By building a network, you can tap into those opportunities and even repay them down the road!

 Be proactive about your career goals

-As a first-generation college student, you may feel pressure to secure a high-paying job or career path that can provide financial stability for your family.
+As a first-generation college student or college student of color, you may feel pressure to secure a high-paying job or career path that can provide financial stability for your family.
 While it's important to be mindful of your financial goals, it's also important to pursue a career that you're passionate about and that aligns with your skills and interests.
-Take advantage of career services offered by your college or university, and seek out internships or job shadowing opportunities that can help you explore different career paths.
+Take advantage of career services offered by your college or university (usually at the career center), and seek out internships or job shadowing opportunities that can help you explore different career paths.
 You can also conduct informational interviews with professionals in your desired field to learn more about the job market and what skills and experiences are required to succeed.

 Managing your money wisely is an important tool in building wealth.
 This can include budgeting and saving money, as well as managing student loan debt and maintaining a great credit score.
-Be sure to seek out resources like our free money management tools!
+Be sure to also take advantage of free financial literacy resources out there, like our money management tools!

 Stay focused on your goals